xemonix0/Cherry-Doom/docs/nughud.md

 - `_w`: **Width**, which can be any integer in the [32, 96] range.
 - `_h`: **Height**, which can be any integer in the [32, 96] range.
-- `_undmess`: A boolean which determines if the minimap is **under messages**, in which case its Y position will be affected by the length of the message list.
+- `_undmess`: A boolean which determines if the minimap is **under messages**, in which case its Y position will be affected by the height of the message list.

 ### Additional integer properties